cary-miller/cary-miller.github.io/_posts/2015-07-26-try-harder.md

     return outer
 {% endhighlight %

-This decorator takes care of the tedious result-checking.
+This decorator takes care of the tedious but mandatory result-checking.
 The base function no longer has to worry about such things.
 It just does its job and goes merrily on its way.

 {% highlight python %}